North Station: Drawbridge replacement

 The two aging two-track drawbridges at North Station are planned to be replaced by three new two-track spans, which will be more reliable and have higher capacity.
 The unfinished sixth platform will be completed to serve long out-of-service tracks 11 and 12, the Fitchburg mainline will be slightly relocated to provide more layover space near the maintenance facility, and FX interlocking will be reconfigured.
 The signals contract associated with the new drawbridges was awarded in May 2019.
 By November 2022, signal work was expected to be completed in August 2023.
 Design of the new vertical lift bridges began in 2019 and was 75% complete by May 2023, with design completion expected in 2024.
 In September 2024, the MBTA was awarded a $472 million federal grant for the bridge replacement.

-The draft environmental assessment was released in December 2024, with bridge construction expected to last from 2026 to 2034.
-Platform F construction is expected to take place from 2025 to 2027, and track and interlocking work from 2025 to 2028.
-The MBTA began procurement of a design-build contractor in early 2025.
-Award of the approximately-$1-billion contract is expected by December 2025.
+The draft environmental assessment was released in December 2024, with construction then expected to last from 2025 to 2034.
+The MBTA awarded a $1.06-billion design-build contract in April 2026 and issued notice to proceed in May.
+Groundbreaking took place in September 2026.
+At that time, the $1.286 billion project was expected to be complete in late 2032.